Did The Simpsons really predict the riot at the United States Capitol?

-Category: World Hits: 3Social media users have been sharing images that they say show how the iconic cartoon series The Simpsons predicted the storming of the United States Capitol building by extremist supporters of President Donald Trump on January 6, 2021.
+Category: World Hits: 6Social media users have been sharing images that they say show how the iconic cartoon series The Simpsons predicted the storming of the United States Capitol building by extremist supporters of President Donald Trump on January 6, 2021.
 Many people pointed to the similarities between an animated figure and Jake Angeli, one of the insurrectionists who stormed the Capitol.
 Angeli’s get-up – he wore an animal skin and horns on his head – earned him a spot on front pages across the country.
 However, the image attributed to The Simpsons is actually a photomontage and never appeared on the show.

 Read more https://observers.france24.com/en/americas/20210113-simpsons-predict-capitol-riot-debunked